Tony118g/doctor-diary/README.md

 * Line too long.
    * This error was raised as a result of the line of code being too long.
-   * This was resolved by adjusting the content of print statements and structure of code to fit within the correct line length.
+   * This was resolved by adjusting the content of print statements and the structure of code to fit within the correct line length.
 * Blank line contains white space.
-   * This is a self explanatory warning and was resolved by removing the white spaces on blank lines.
+   * This is a self-explanatory warning and was resolved by removing the white spaces on blank lines.
 * Trailing whitespace.
-   * This is also self expalanatory and was resolved by removing the white space at the end of the lines in question.
+   * This is also self-explanatory and was resolved by removing the white space at the end of the lines in question.

 Once these issues were resolved, no errors or warnings were shown for my code (run.py).

-NB - Some warnings were shown in relation to the [code intitute template](https://github.com/Code-Institute-Org/python-essentials-template) (gitpod.yml), however, these were not in scope for this project and had no impact on the running of the app so they were not addressed.
+NB - Some warnings were shown in relation to the [code institute template](https://github.com/Code-Institute-Org/python-essentials-template) (gitpod.yml), however, these were not in scope for this project and had no impact on the running of the app so they were not addressed.

 [Back to top](#contents)